 Collaborative effort to address the global sanitation and hygiene challenge

-The Water Supply and Sanitation Collaborative Council (WSSCC) is an organisation committed to address the sanitation and hygiene challenge.
-The SDC will go further at the global level with a strong knowledge exchange, advocacy and communication on these issues.
-Through the Global Sanitation Fund – the Council’s operational arm – at least 20 most sanitation needy countries will be supported in implementing their national sanitation plans and strategies benefiting millions of poor people in the next 5 years.
+The Water Supply and Sanitation Collaborative Council (WSSCC) is a member-based organization committed to address the sanitation and hygiene challenge.
+This SDC contribution will further at the global level the knowledge exchange, advocacy and communication on these issues.
+Through the Global Sanitation Fund – the Council’s operational arm – 10-25 most sanitation needy countries will be supported in implementing their national sanitation plans and strategies benefiting millions of poor people in the next 3 years (until 2020).

 A nivel mundial